Perturbative solution of the Einstein Constraints with Spin and Momentum Far Away From a Binary Source in the Bowen-York

 which together with the boundary conditions \cite{Dennison-Baumgarte} at spatial infinity on $\Sigma$

 and near the origin, has a unique solution

 where $\psi^{(0)}$ might have a singularity at the origin.
 In fact, the zeroth order solution satisfying these boundary conditions reads

-Here $a$ is an integration constant which will appear in the ADM energy as is clear, but there will be additional contributions to the ADM energy coming form the spin and the linear motion.
-The constant $a$ also will appear as the dominant term in the location of the apparent horizon.
+Here $a$ is an integration constant which will appear in the ADM energy as is clear, but there will be additional contributions to the ADM energy coming form the spin and the linear momentum.
+The constant $a$ will also appear as the dominant term in the location of the apparent horizon.
+So its physical meaning will become transparent in the next section.
 On the right-hand side for the next order, one has

 yielding the equations

 Each equation, albeit being linear, is still a PDE; one can convert these equations to decoupled ODEs with the help of the following spherical harmonics:

 The ansatz for (\ref{p1p1equation}) is of the form: